drzzle-app/picazzo/README.md

 In case you forget what page route your page is, see the ```src/pages.json``` file.

 ## Adding new Icons
+We use [fontello](http://fontello.com/) to manage icons.
+You will need to grab the config file located at ```src/icons/config.json``` and import it in fontello.

-When adding new icons in fontello, you just need to copy the new files and dump them into ```./src/icons/```.
+After selecting/adding new icons, you just need to download and copy the new files and place them into ```./src/icons/```.
 There is a watcher in place on this icons directory that should auto run this command for you
 ```bash
 npm run build:icons
 ```
-This task will take the fontello icons/files from ```./src/icons/``` and add them to the relative location for each theme in ```dist/```.
+This task will take the fontello icons/files from ```./src/icons/``` and minify them then place them in ```dist/```.
 The icons page also auto generates it's content from the fontello config file.

 ## LESS Breakdown
 The styling for Picazzo _the app_ is separated from everything else, those core LESS files are located in ```./src/less/picazzo/``` and are compiled by webpack.
 The themes on the other hand are different.
 Those are compiled into ```dist/``` by gulp and their core files are located in  ```./src/less/themes/```.
 You'll notice each droplet has a ```themes/``` directory.
 This is in case the same droplet will need to look different in each theme, if they are not needed, they can be removed.